 When Jeff Jarrett returned to the then-WWF in October of ’97, he was promised a feud with Steve Austin.
-In fact, this promise was one of the biggest deciding factors in Jarrett coming back to the company.
-Unfortunately for Double J, Austin completely shot down the idea of working with him and the reasons were numerous.
+This promise was one of the biggest deciding factors in Jarrett coming back to the company.
+Unfortunately for Double J, Austin completely shot down the idea of working with him, and the reasons were numerous.

 On October 20, 1997’s episode of Raw is War, Jeff Jarrett delivered a worked shoot promo where he criticized WCW President Eric Bischoff, WWF Chairman Vince McMahon, and Steve Austin, who was red-hot at the time.

 “Now here’s a guy who’s lowered himself to shaving his head and coming out here every week not once or twice but ten or fifteen times and saying the word ass,” Jarrett said on his first night back.
 “That’s right, saying the word ‘ass’ just to get a reaction, just to get noticed.
 Stone Cold, you will always be the Ringmaster.
 And as far as your blasphemous merchandise, that offends me.
 Austin 3:16 offends me because what you’re doing is ripping off the Bible to put money in your pockets!”